Skip to main content

 1. Understanding Of Web Development

-While product managers don’t necessarily do coding or programming, an understanding of this process is useful.
+While product managers do many things, coding or programming isn't necessarily one of them.
+That said, an understanding of these skillsets is useful.
 Knowing the product management principles is one thing, but being a great product manager means that you also care about the context you're working in.

 It can also help you relate and empathize with your engineering team, as well as communicate with them more effectively when developing timelines and a roadmap.